EleniLPetrou/herring_whole_genome_sequencing/Markdown/Part6.PCAngsd.md

 # woohoo! installation worked!!

 ```
+NB: in the first trial runs of pcangsd, I tried to input beagle files with 11 million and 5 million SNPS, respectively.
+This caused pcangsd to exit prematurely with this warning: exit code 139 (segmentation fault, core dumped).
+After googling this error, I came to the hypothesis that the program was running out of memory (apparently 700 Gb was not enough).
+To test this hypothesis, I created a smaller .beagle.gz file by retaining only the first 6 million lines of the original file ``` head -n 600000 all_samples_maf0.05.beagle > test.beagle``` and used this in pcangsd.
+This analysis ran to completion, so the problem was indeed a memory issue (phew!).
+I will filter the genotype liklihoods more stringently (maf >0.05, max missing data per SNP = 30%) to get approximately 600,000 SNPs and then I will run pcangsd again.

 ## Next, I ran PCAngsd using some genotype likelihood files that I created in angsd